 - Turn on the surface unit only after placing filled pan on the unit. - "Oven peeking" may cause heat loss, longer cooking times and unsatisfactory baking results.
-Rely on your timer. - Bake cakes, pies or cookies when oven is warm.
+Rely on your timer to keep track of the cooking time. - Bake cakes, pies or cookies when oven is warm.
 Best time is after a meal has been cooked in it. - Preheat the oven no longer than necessary. - Plan your meals for the most efficient use of the range.
 When using the oven to cook one food, try to cook the rest of the meal in it also. - Do not preheat when broiling, roasting or cooking items such as casseroles. - Keep reflector bowls clean for best heat reflection.

-Using the electronic clock/oven control
+Using the electronic oven control

-The electronic clock/oven control will turn the oven on and off at times you set ... even when you are not around.
+The electronic oven control will turn the oven on and off at times you set ... even when you are not around.

-Automatic baking/roasting is ideal for foods which do not require a preheated oven, such as meats and casseroles.
-Do not use the automatic cycle for cakes, cookies, etc. ... undercooking will result.
+Delayed time baking/roasting is ideal for foods which do not require a preheated oven, such as meats and casseroles.
+Do not use delayed time cooking for cakes, cookies, etc. ... undercooking will result.